makma/fingerprintjs.com/content/blog/fingerprintjs-pro-price-increase.md

   openCtaNewTab: false
   title: ""
 ---
-We are increasing the price of FingerprintJS Pro for all new paying accounts starting on or after January 1, 2022.
+We are increasing the price of FingerprintJS Pro for all new paying accounts starting on January 1, 2022.

 Our new pricing will be $2 for 1,000 API calls.
 For all On-Demand customers, pricing will still be billed based on monthly usage, with the minimum paid plan starting at $200 for 100,000 API calls.
 The free plan will continue to allow up to 20,000 API calls per month at no cost.